-Modes are usually indicated by a small black rectangle with the mode name in one corner of the viewer, usually in the lower right corner of the viewer.
+Modes are usually indicated by a small black rectangle with the mode name and mode type in one corner of the viewer, usually in the lower right corner of the viewer.

-Note: When the lock is active it is signified by an additional "[SL]" (softlock) or "[L]" (locked) appearing in the mode indicator.
+Note: When the lock is active it is signified by an additional "[L]" (locked) appearing in the mode indicator.
+Soft locked mode is indicated by "[SL]" and oneshot by "[O]".